Tarun Sobti

-Vice Admiral Tarun Sobti, AVSM, VSM is a serving Flag officer in the Indian Navy.
-He currently serves as the Director General Project Seabird.
-He last served as the Flag Officer Commanding Eastern Fleet.
-He earlier served as the Deputy Commandant and Chief Instructor at the Indian Naval Academy from March 2019 to January 2021.
+Vice Admiral Tarun Sobti, UYSM, AVSM, VSM is a serving Flag officer in the Indian Navy.
+He currently serves as the Deputy Chief of the Naval Staff.
+He last served as the Director General Project Seabird.
+He earlier served as the Flag Officer Commanding Eastern Fleet and as the Deputy Commandant and Chief Instructor at the Indian Naval Academy from March 2019 to January 2021.
+He was the commissioning commanding Officer of the Kolkata-class guided missile destroyer INS Kolkata (D63).

 Early life and education

 Sobti was born in an army family.
 His father was a general officer in the Indian Army, retiring as a Major General.
 His mother was a teacher and his elder brother also joined the Army, retiring in 2017.

 Sobti attended the Delhi Public School, Mathura Road.
 After his schooling, he joined and graduated from the National Defence Academy, Pune in 1986.
 He was awarded the President's Gold Medal, for standing first in overall order of merit.

 Naval career

 Sobti was commissioned into the Indian Navy on 1 July 1988.
 He is a specialist in Navigation and direction.
 During the specialisation course, he stood first and was adjudged the Best all-round trainee.
 He attended the Collège Interarmées de Défense in Paris and the College of Naval Warfare (CNW) in Mumbai.
 During the Naval Higher Command Course at the CNW, he was awarded the CNS Gold Medal for Best Op Paper.

 He has served as the navigating officer of the Khukri-class corvette INS Kirpan (P44) and was part of the commissioning crew of the Delhi-class Guided missile destroyer INS Mysore (D60) as its navigating officer.
 He later served as the direction officer of the aircraft carrier INS Viraat (R22) and the executive officer of the guided missile destroyer INS Delhi (D61).

 Sobti has commanded the Veer-class missile vessel INS Nishank (K43), and the lead ship of the Kora-class corvette INS Kora (P61).
 In August 2014, the lead ship of the indigenously-built Kolkata-class Guided missile destroyers INS Kolkata (D63) was commissioned by the Prime Minister Narendra Modi in Mumbai.
 Sobti was the commissioning Commanding Officer of the ship.

 Sobti, in his staff appointments, has served as the Joint Director of Staff Requirements and Joint Director of Personnel at Naval headquarters.
 He also served as the Captain Work-Up at Local Work-Up Team (East).
 The LWT (East) is under the operational control of Flag Officer Sea Training and administrative control of the Flag Officer Commanding-in-Chief Eastern Naval Command.
 As a Commodore, he served as the Naval attaché at the Embassy of India in Moscow.